mahima0811gupta/OOPS/Readme.md

 What is a Class?
 A class is a user-defined data type.
 Think of it as a blueprint or a template for creating objects.
 It defines the properties (data members) and behaviors (member functions) that all objects of that class will have.
 Just like int, string, or char are built-in data types, you can create your own custom data type using a class.

+Does every virtual function need to be always overridden?
+No, It is not always mandatory to redefine a virtual function.
+It can be used as it is in the base class.

+3. Can we have a constructor as Virtual?
+Constructors cannot be virtual because they need to be defined in the class.

 An object is an instance of a class.
 When you create an object, you are essentially creating a concrete entity based on the blueprint defined by the class.